bgorlick/lightning-rfc/bolts/10-onion-protocol.md

 intermediate node, including the recipient.
-The shared secret is then used to generate a _pseudo-random stream_ of bytes to obfuscate the packet, and a number of _keys_ used to encrypt the payload and compute the HMAC ensuring integrity at each hop.
+The shared secret is then used to generate a _pseudo-random stream_ of bytes to obfuscate the packet, and a number of _keys_ used to encrypt the payload and compute HMACs ensuring integrity at each hop.

 This specification describes version 0 of the packet format and routing mechanism.
-Should a node receive a higher version packet that it does not implement it will report a route failure to the sending node and discard the packet.
+Should a node receive a higher version packet that it does not implement it MUST report a route failure to the sending node and discard the packet.

 ## Conventions